mjholub/LibRate/README.md

 -     ~/.local/share/librate/config",
 -     ~/.config/librate/config"

 Then make the necessary adjustments to the privacy policy and Terms of Service, located in _static/templates/examples_ and move them one directory up.
 If your instance is country-specific, you can add another file with your prospective users' main language code as a suffix to that directory.
-Preserve the English TOS as without modifications to the frontend code, the app will not have a fallback to use.
+You need to at keep at least one version of TOS and Privacy using the [BCP 47 language tag](https://en.wikipedia.org/wiki/IETF_language_tag) you've set as `defaultLanguage` in config.

 ## Deploying with Docker